Women’s Glasses

 Round Face Shape

 Round faces have similar width and height with soft curves.
 Frames that add angular definition and create the impression of length are the most effective choice.
+The key 2026 trend to embrace is geometric minimalism; the key trend to avoid is oversized circular frames.

 Best Frame Styles